haskellfoundation/error-message-index/CONTRIBUTING.md

 ## Reference: The Anatomy of a Message

 The Haskell Message Index is generated from a collection of files on disk using Hakyll.
-From these files, descriptions of the message are generated, as well as examples of how to handle them.
+This section describes those files.

 A message with ID `GHC-123` and two examples might have the following structure: